 Any tear or laceration of the abdominal viscera (internal organs) can cause continuous internal bleeding resulting in death from loss of blood if not treated immediately.
 If the accident is severe, it is often difficult for a surgeon to find all the sources of bleeding during surgery.
 Often, internal injuries and bleeding result in death.

 Burns are gauged by degree.
 First-degree burns result in damage to the outermost layer of skin.
 There are no blisters, but the skin does get red.
 Second-degree burns result in damage to the second and third layers of skin.
 Swelling and blistering will be present, the pain will be severe, and scarring may occur.
 Third-degree burns result in damage to the fat layer underneath the skin, and will likely destroy nerves.
 Many people with third-degree burns feel numbness instead of pain because of this.
 Skin appears white, waxy, stiff, and leathery.
 Fourth-degree burns result in damage all the way down to the muscles and bones.
 Skin is black and charred-looking, and because of severe nerve damage, no pain may be felt.

 Even if a car accident victim only suffered first-degree burns over 50% of their body, it could still prove fatal.
 Deeper burns can result in more damage to the body and tissues, and can ultimately result in severe shock, which can cause death.

-The chance of infection for burn victims that do survive is incredibly high due to the exposed areas of their body.
-Many burn victims survive the crash, but die from Infection and other complications while in the hospital.
+The chance of infection for burn victims that do survive is incredibly high due to the exposed areas of their bodies.
+Many burn victims survive the crash but die from Infection and other complications while in the hospital.

 Not All Fatalities are Immediate